 The guys head to California take on trash-talking street racers from Los Angeles; heated exchanges escalate.

-The Farmtruck returns with a new motor, and Chuck has his turbos lined out both in hopes of making it back on the list.
+The Farmtruck is back with a new motor and Chuck has his turbos lined out.

-Chief and Shawn want to take over the list, but the others make it difficult; Shawn considers dropping off.
+Chief and Shawn plan to take over the list, but it won't be easy!

 Spanish Chuck puts on a Small Tire Shootout, where cars with small tires race; Farmtruck and Asian attend a car show in Kansas.